 Main content starts here.

 Cross the Kototoi Bridge that spans across the Sumida River, connecting historical Asakusa with the modern Tokyo Skytree tower and entertainment complex.
-During the day, you can see pleasure crafts cruising up and down the river, while at night, catch the bright lights of Tokyo Skytree reflecting off the water's surface.
+During the day, you can see pleasure boats cruising up and down the river, while at night, catch the bright lights of Tokyo Skytree reflecting off the water's surface.

-If you are visiting in spring, join the crowds for a hanami flower-viewing picnic during the height of the sakura cherry blossom season.
+If you are visiting in spring, join the crowds for a hanami flower-viewing picnic during the height of the cherry blossom season.
 With hundreds of cherry trees lining the river, it is easy to see why Sumida Park is one of Tokyo's top sakura spots.
 And in summer, jostle with the crowds for a good view of fireworks during the annual hanabi festival.